OSU-AIClub/Object-Detection-Project/README.md

 cd ./lib/
 python dataset_split.py
 ```
 **First time running?
-You must use the following command to create the splits**
+You must use the above command to create the splits**

 Training is simple.
 Change into the tools directory, and then run the `train.sh` script.